 In project management, the network diagram is a graphical depiction of a project schedule which uses boxes to represent each task.
 It is used to determine the critical path, as well as the float of each task.
+These two terms are defined as:

 Critical Path: The tasks which define the completion date of the project.
 They cannot finish late, or be moved, or the overall project completion date will change by the same amount.